-The State of Tennessee currently has 737 commissioned troopers trained on commercial vehicle inspections.
+FOLLOW UP FY 2023: Tennessee Highway Patrol has accomplished the goal described previously in this document.
+The Commercial Vehicle Enforcement division of THP has been reorganized and will now operate as the Motor Carrier Plus (MC+) Unit.
+All Scale facilities and personnel have been placed under the supervision of the newly created Motor Carrier Plus.
+As a result, TN will be claiming salaries, vehicle maintenance, and communications for all 48 commissioned officers currently stationed at the fixed scale facilities.
+The positions have been added to the list of Salaries and Fringe benefits using the estimated percentage of MCSAP time.
+As a result of this accomplishment which began May 1, 2023, Tennessee anticipates higher overall activity, which will include inspections, traffic enforcement, and public education.
+The remaining 700 + road troopers will continue to conduct CMV inspections and enforcement as they have in the past and will be reimbursed via the same formula described below.
+We anticipate that the percentage reimbursed for the road troopers will decrease.
+Tennessee anticipates that this reorganization will allow for a significantly greater overall activity levels which will allow TN to confidently maintain the required levels for our MOE levels and enable TN to utilize the increased funding from FMCSA.
+The State of Tennessee currently has 765 commissioned troopers trained on commercial vehicle inspections.
 With the exception of Commercial Vehicle Enforcement Administrative Personnel, all of these commissioned troopers work MCSAP activities on a part-time basis.
 Because of this large number, a methodology has been developed to calculate the amount of salary which is paid from MCSAP CV hours.
 The calculation determines the percentage of the THP activity in hours that is payable via MCSAP.
 The administrative commercial vehicle officers log their time into TITAN on a monthly basis and Tennessee is reimbursed for that specific pro-rated amount.
 The percentage used in the chart above is the estimated percentage to be requested for reimbursement.
-The amount being requested for salaries for the 722 commissioned road personnel doing MCSAP activities on a part-time basis is estimated to be \$4,686,396.33.
+The amount being requested for salaries for the 765 commissioned road personnel doing MCSAP activities on a part-time basis is estimated to be \$6,282,781.29.
 The formula is as follows: